How is the ASE programme designed to encourage students to learn about and experience British culture for themselves?

 Clubs and Societies

-ASE actively encourages students to participate in a wide range of local clubs and societies, from yoga and bell-ringing groups to knitting circles.
+ASE actively encourages students to participate in a wide range of local community groups, from yoga to knitting; and all are eligible to join the extensive list of clubs and societies at Bath Spa University Students' Union.
 Artists, writers, musicians and dancers will find numerous opportunities to paint, play, write and perform in Bath, and various venues across the city offer dance classes, from Scottish to Salsa.
 The University of Bath also runs community contemporary arts courses in ceramics, film, musical theatre, and the visual arts.